bwt-dev/bwt/README.md

 You can use bwt with pruning, but:

-1. You will have to provide a rescan date (via `--rescan-since`) that is within the range of non-pruned blocks, or use `none` to disable rescanning entirely.
+1. You can only scan for transactions in the non-pruned history and will have to provide a rescan date that is within the range of non-pruned blocks.

 2. Electrum needs to be run with `--skipmerklecheck` to tolerate missing SPV proofs for transactions in pruned blocks.